CAS-14/ar-website/builds/statues5.md

 - Torso: 8 wide, 4 deep/back, and 12 tall
 - Arms: for default arms, they are 4 wide, 4 deep, and 12 tall; for slim, they are same except only 3 wide
 - Head: 8x8x8 cube, centered on the torso
+- Feel free to be creative with your skin's overlays

 You can then build what you think would be in your brain (make this funny if you want).